What Is A Brand?

 About Stony Brook Medicine

-As an academic medical center, we at Stony Brook are all about ideas.
+As an academic health center, we at Stony Brook are all about ideas.
 Creating them.
 Nurturing them.
 Protecting them.
 Challenging them.
 Improving them.
 Teaching them to others.
 And most importantly, delivering them to patients and their families – sooner, smarter and better.

 Whether that’s in a new treatment protocol, best practices, a bright new researcher we’ve recruited from another institution, the convenience of an outpatient clinic, or simply a more user friendly way to access our medical care.
 Ideas drive us, they thrive here, and we are committed to bringing more of them to our patients than anyone else.